bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 UI example is exactly the same as the OneOf example. we are relying on the Match method to display the UI we want based on the sate.

+Not going to go over this in detail since it is the same.

 -->

 ---